Code of Ethics implementation and governance - Intesa Sanpaolo

 Intesa Sanpaolo has adopted an implementation and governance system aimed at promoting the integration of company strategies, policies and procedures with the principles and values stated in the Code of Ethics, through an uttermost sharing and diffusion of its contents.

 The model from which the Intesa Sanpaolo Group draws inspiration is based on the self-responsibility of departments that pursue and defend the reputational value of socially responsible behaviour.
 Each company department develops its actions and activities being inspired by the principles and values of the Code of Ethics.
 Every department is therefore directly responsible, within its own sphere of influence, for determining and formalising the goals, as well as the consequent plan of actions and projects.

-Within each department and Subsidiary Bank, Corporate Social Responsibility (CSR) Delegates are appointed who, operating within their department and in network, cooperate with the Corporate Social Responsibility function by identifying the social responsibility objectives within their own structure, managing, monitoring, and periodically reporting on the projects in progress and maintaining relations with the reference stakeholders.
+Within each department and Subsidiary Bank, Corporate Social Responsibility (CSR) Delegates are appointed who, operating within their department and in network, cooperate with Corporate Social Responsibility by identifying the social responsibility objectives within their own structure, managing, monitoring, and periodically reporting on the projects in progress and maintaining relations with the reference stakeholders.

 Corporate Social Responsibility

 on the one hand, monitors the effectiveness of dissemination and information through tools identified each time starting from internal assessments focused on measuring knowledge and awareness highlighting areas of weakness and possible intervention; on the other hand, in case of sensitive ethical and reputational areas provides and shares company's policies and guidelines;

 in agreement with the responsible functions identifies and reports specific indicators to assess the level of achievement of social and environmental goals compared to the commitments undertaken;

 cooperates with the Human Resources Department in the development and diffusion of the culture and values contained in the Code of Ethics;